BazilBF/Foxtrot-MuzicBox/README.md

   - sin,
   - square,
   - pulse
+- custom synth instruments which are set by three png images and one jscon setting file
 - loading music from text file, text file notation is close to classic music sheet's notation but in JSON (see /Foxtrot-MuzicBox/Assets/StreamingAssets/SynthMusic/TestMusicLvL.json for example).
   - each music composotion supports different parts (intro, Couplet, Chorus, Solo, Bridge, Outro).
   - each part in one composition could have several variant's